 Taken from Van Zandt County Texas Biographies 1848-1991 Vol. II.
 Thanks to Kitty Wheeler for the original information and for permission to use it on the web site.
 The information that is included in this document is transcribed portions of information that appear in the above referenced book.
-Additions, corrections, complaints and compliments concerning this page or any other page in this web site should be submitted to Betty Miller and Betty Phillips.
+Additions, corrections, complaints and compliments concerning this page or any other page in this web site should be submitted to Betty Miller and Patsy Vinson.

 Ben Wheeler is located eleven miles southeast of Canton on Fm.
 Rd.
 279. This used to be State Hwy 64 before it was rerouted and also known as the Dixie Highway.
 It is said that the town was named for Benjamin F. Wheeler.